These Chocolate cookies have an absolutely delicious flavor with a nice crust and a brownie-like texture.

 Total Cooking Time: 30 minutes

 I can’t lie, I love chocolate.
-Chocolate chip cookies have always been my favorite but this recipe allowed me to indulge on chocolate even more.
+Chocolate chip cookies have always been my favorite but this recipe allowed me to indulge in chocolate even more.
 And the soft texture is absolutely perfect, it feels like this cookie is the perfect combination of chewy and soft that I’ve been aiming for.
-I do believe this recipe will end up being one of my go to recipes as these got devoured very very quickly.
+I do believe this recipe will end up being one of my go-to recipes as these got devoured very very quickly.

-The ingredients for this recipes are fairly standard from any baking project.
-The only bit that might seem a little odd is the use to two fats as binders (butter and oil).
-Otherwise we have the standards for the cooking baking process: sugar, butter, oil, egg, vanilla extract, flour, baking powder and salt.
+The ingredients for this recipe are fairly standard from any baking project.
+The only bit that might seem a little odd is the use of two fats as binders (butter and oil).
+Otherwise, we have the standards for the cooking-baking process: sugar, butter, oil, egg, vanilla extract, flour, baking powder, and salt.
 And of course, we need cocoa powder to make a truly scrumptious cookie.

 Making the batter is fairly simple, it doesn’t take more than fifteen minutes.
 I like to use a paddle electric mixer but I’m sure this can be done with a spoon as well.
-First, we want to cream together the sugar, cocoa powder, butter and oil.
-This will make a paste like mix.
+First, we want to cream together the sugar, cocoa powder, butter, and oil.
+This will make a paste-like mix.
 It almost reminds me of brownies.
-The important part of this would be step would be melting the butter before adding it into the mixture.
+The important part of this would be step would be melting the butter before adding it to the mixture.
 This will help incorporate the butter more evenly throughout the mixture.

 Then we add in the egg and the vanilla.
 Now the mixture is one step closer to becoming a brownie mix.
 I think I want brownies.
 Maybe homemade brownies are on the horizon.

-The of course, we put together our dry ingredient in a separate bowl.
-This would be the flour, baking powder and salt.
-Whisking together these ingredients before combining them with the wet mixture will allow the ingredients will smaller amounts to be full incorporated throughout the batter.
-Then add the dry ingredients into the wet ingredients and mix.
-One important note here, is do not over mix!
+Then, of course, we put together our dry ingredients in a separate bowl.
+This would be the flour, baking powder, and salt.
+Whisking together these ingredients before combining them with the wet mixture will allow the ingredients will smaller amounts to be fully incorporated throughout the batter.
+Then add the dry ingredients to the wet ingredients and mix.
+One important note here is do not over-mix!
 This will make the cookies tougher in texture.

 It’s okay to freeze